Harry100089/trick_card_game_dqn/README.md

 • Deep Q-Network (DQN) implemented in PyTorch for learning the optimal strategy
 • Experience replay buffer for efficient learning
 • Epsilon-greedy exploration strategy
-• Training script that saves the trained model
 • Inference script to evaluate the trained model’s performance
 • Dockerfile for easy environment setup and running training in a container